ChrisKlug/web-dev-workshop/readme.md

 ## Workshop outline

 The 2 days include a combination of presentations and labs, and breaks of course.
-The general ourline is as follows
+The general outline is as follows

 ### Day 1